dr-cs/databases/project-summer2017gtl/sncf.md

 <img src="book-trip.png" alt="" width="100%" />
 </td>
 <td width="50%" valign="top">
 Book trip is where you add passenger information and pay.
-Clicking "Book" cahrges the credit card on file for the customer.
+Clicking "Book" charges the credit card on file for the customer.
 Base price is .1 € per kilometer.
 The price is reduced by 10% for 18-25 year old passengers and 15% for passengers under 18.
 </td>
 </tr>
 </table>

-### Enter Passenger Infomation
+### Enter Passenger Information

 <table>
 <tr>